February 28, 2023

 Any of these options can help students pay for college and related expenses, while also providing some spending money.

-We’ll break each option down in more detail in its own section.
+We’ll break each option down in more detail as we go.

 1. On-campus jobs

-On-campus jobs are quite convenient for students—particularly for students who live on-campus or don’t have their own vehicle.
+On-campus jobs are quite convenient, especially if you live on-campus or don’t have a car.

-Most on-campus jobs involve working for the school itself, although there may be private businesses operating on certain campuses as well (banks, coffee shops, etc.)
+Most on-campus jobs involve working for the school itself, although there may be private businesses operating on certain campuses as well (banks, fast-food restaurants, coffee shops, etc.)

 On-campus jobs can involve anything that keeps a modern college campus running—which is a lot!